 It was so stripped down that it was even ordered as a stripe and radio delete car!
 Over the years, previous owners had dressed it up with a rear gull wing, front chin spoilers and a strobe stripe.
 During the restoration, Rowland opted to go back to the car’s stripped down roots so all of the dress up gear was removed; except for the addition of a factory trailer hitch purchased from a fellow Mopar enthusiast.

 “The car has gone to Carlisle five times and continues to run strong.
 My friends and heroes including Steve Magnante, Tim Wellborn, Dale Inman and Richard Petty have all signed the car.
 It has become a member of the family as well as an extension of myself.
 There are days when I curse at it and then there are those days where I stare and think, boy… John Herlitz (the man who led the designer process of the ’71 Plymouth B-bodies) got this car right.
 I learn something new about these incredible machines every day thanks to my Mopar family.
-I have driven many classic cars in my life, but nothing comes close to my Road Runner.”
+I have driven many classic cars in my life, but nothing comes close to my Road Runner.
+I even had Robin McQueen over at Automolove.ca design an awesome banner of the car which proudly hangs on the wall next to it!”